High-Fiber Cinnamon Pumpkin Banana Bread for First Trimester (Great for Sweet Cravings!!)

 1. Preheat your oven to 350°F (175°C).
 Grease and flour an 8x4-inch loaf pan, or line with parchment paper.

-2. In a large bowl, whisk together the mashed bananas, pumpkin purée, brown sugar, maple syrup, melted butter, and eggs until smooth.
+2. In a large bowl, whisk together the mashed bananas, pumpkin purée, brown sugar, maple syrup, melted butter, oat milk, and eggs until smooth.

-3. Add the whole wheat flour, baking soda, salt, cinnamon, nutmeg, and ginger to the wet ingredients.
+3. Add the whole wheat flour, baking soda, baking powder, salt, cinnamon, nutmeg, and ginger to the wet ingredients.
 Stir with a spatula until just combined.
 The batter will be thick.
 Do not overmix!

 4. Pour the batter into the prepared loaf pan and smooth the top.